 “What I realized as you said that you loved me, was how strange it felt.
-It felt so strange, because it never happens.
+It felt so strange because it never happens.
 It was as if you were saying and doing something that I had wanted for such a long time, but it felt unreal, foreign.
 I didn’t have any memories of you exhibiting this sort of unbridled caring for me.
 And at that moment I became very sad.”

 And at that moment, as I was writing the note to my wife, I began to cry.
 It was a little embarrassing, but there were only a couple of folks still in the office and I was in my bosses office.
 The feelings that washed over me were deep and painful.
 When did my wife quit expressing her love for me?
 I couldn’t remember the last time she looked at me and said, “I love you.”
 And I said it all the time.
 I held her, caressed her, and told her ALL THE TIME that I loved her.
-Why did this one reflection back of this feeling hit me so painfully hard?
+Why did this one reflection back to this feeling hit me so painfully hard?

 It was because in our struggles she became more and more distant, isolated.
 And I began to reach out more.
 And as the imbalance went on we fell into these roles.
 I was the lover she was the pragmatic one who had to focus on bills, chores, kid discipline.
 Except it wasn’t true.
 It was true that she had begun to pour her energy and joy into the kids and not into our relationship.
 And it was true that she had become hyper-vigilant about chores, homework, bills, etc. But it wasn’t the stereotypical absent husband that was the issue, it was her withdrawal from the rest of the marriage that she was covering up with her over-active one-adult-in-the-relationship parenting.